 Crisp and clear eyes are my primary concern when I make portraits.
-If the details in the eye don’t make me loose my breath I will usually discard the photo.
-Of course – there’s always exceptions, and you can of course use out of focus portraits for creating certain kinds of moods and expressions, and it can sometimes be more important to catch the right moment than just the right focus.
-But as a rule of thumb this is /the/ most important part of the portrait.
-Practice, practice, practice
+If the details in the eyes don’t make me loose my breath I will usually discard the photo.
+Of course – there are always exceptions, and you can of course use out of focus portraits for creating certain kinds of moods and expressions.
+And it can certainly sometimes be more important to catch the right moment than just the right focus.
+But as a rule of thumb this is the most important part of the portrait.